-Further Comments on Systems With Wave Reflections
+Further Comments on Systems With Wave Reflections.
 Real systems often have many pressure wave reflection points which lead to complicated wave propagation patterns.
-Fig. 15 shows simulation results at various times for the Fig. 10 system, with wave speed in Pipe 2 changed from 1,000 to 900 m/s.
-It is clear that the pressure and flow distribution becomes increasingly more complicated as time progresses even though the initial transient began as a single wave due to instant valve closure.
-This system is modeled with a minimum of 500 sections in each pipe in order to show a steep wave front in Fig. 15.
-The wave speed of 900 m/s in Pipe 2 was chosen to introduce asymmetry in the wave reflection times in Pipe 1 compared to Pipes 2 and 3 when combined.
+Figure 16 shows simulation results at various times for Fig. 10 system, with

+Fig. 11 Example 5-simulation results for Figs. 7 and 10 at the valve for straight pipe and pipe with diameter change systems wave speed in pipe 2 changed from 1000 to 900 m/s.
+It is clear that the pressure and flow distribution become increasingly more complicated as time progresses even though the initial transient began as a single wave due to instant valve closure.
+This system is modeled with a minimum of 500 sections in each pipe in order to show a steep wave front in Fig. 16.
+The wave speed of 900 m/s in pipe 2 was chosen to introduce asymmetry in the wave reflection times in pipe 1 compared to pipes 2 and 3 when combined.